How adversarial attacks can disrupt seemingly stable accurate classifiers: The essence of the paradox

+We note that if the growth property is satisfied with $A = 1$, then the distribution is simply the uniform distribution on the ball $\mathbb{B}^n_r(c)$.

-Suppose that two classes of data are each sampled from data distributions $\mathcal{D}_0$ and $\mathcal{D}_1$ on $\mathbb{R}^n$ satisfying the SmAC property.
-For simplicity, we suppose that these distributions each have radius 1 and centres given by $c_0 = -\epsilon \mathbf{e}_1$ and $c_1 = \epsilon \mathbf{e}_1$ respectively.
+Suppose that two classes of data are each sampled from data distributions $\mathcal{D}_0$ and $\mathcal{D}_1$ on $\mathbb{R}^n$, each satisfying Definition~\ref{def:smac}.
+For simplicity, we suppose that these distributions are each supported in a ball with radius 1, with centres given by $c_0 = -\epsilon \mathbf{e}_1$ for class 0 and $c_1 = \epsilon \mathbf{e}_1$ for class 1.
 We further suppose that both distributions satisfy the growth bound with the same parameter $A$.
 For brevity, we also define the combined distribution $\mathcal{D}_{\epsilon}$ which samples a point from $\mathcal{D}_0$ with label 0 with probability $\frac{1}{2}$, and samples a point from $\mathcal{D}_1$ with label 1 with probability $\frac{1}{2}$.
 The geometry of this setup is illustrated in Figure~\ref{fig:closeSpheres}.

 The classification function $f : \mathbb{R}^n \to \{0, 1\}$ with the highest accuracy which can be defined for this data model without further knowledge of the distributions is given by the simple linear separator